th0114nd/hfhom/README.md

 $ pandoc -f markdown -t html README.md -o README.html
 -->
 A package to compute the Heergaard Floer correction terms for some classes of 3-manifolds.
-Written for a [Caltech SURF project](http://www.surf.caltech.edu/) summer 2013.
 Information and examples concerning the correction terms may be found in a paper by P. Ozsvath, Z. Szabo,
 [On the Heegaard Floer homology of branched double-covers](http://www.sciencedirect.com/science/article/pii/S0001870804001690).